What Happened to Barstool Sportsbook? Is ESPN BET The Same as Barstool?

 Can Barstool Customers Use The ESPN BET Promo Code ROTO?

 Fortunately, you absolutely can.
 Existing Barstool Sportsbook users can, in fact, take advantage of the ESPN BET Promo Code ROTO welcome bonus to claim $250 in bonus bets when they sign up for a new ESPN BET sportsbook account.
-When you use the ESPN BET Promo Code ROTO, you get an exclusive ESPN BET sign up bonus of $250 in bonus bets, thanks to one of the best sportsbook promo codes.
+When you use the ESPN BET Promo Code ROTO, you get an exclusive ESPN BET sign up bonus of $250 in bonus bets (offer expires on 12/31/23), thanks to one of the best sportsbook promo codes.

 The first $200 in bonus bets are paid out immediately as four $50 bonus bet credits.
 Then, the final $50 bonus bet is credited to your new ESPN BET sportsbook account within 24 hours.
 Bonus bets have a 1x playthrough requirement and expire in seven days.